Advanced Lazy Expressions and Persistent Reductions¶

-However, reductions are kind of an exception in computing lazy expressions, as they are always computed eagerly when using regular Python expressions with Blosc2 operands.
-Fortunately, we can avoid eager computations by using a string version of the expression in combination with the blosc2.lazyexpr
+However, as mentioned previously, reductions are always computed eagerly when using regular Python expressions with Blosc2 operands.
+Thus, imprudent use of them could render the lazy expression technique ineffective.
+Fortunately Blosc2 implements a method to avoid eager computations even when calculating reductions by using a string version of the expression in combination with the blosc2.lazyexpr

-We will now create the operands, using different shape for each of them, just for flexing the broadcasting capabilities of lazy expressions.
+We will now create the operands, using a different shape for each of them - remember that this is no problem for Blosc2, which fully supports broadcasting, including for lazy expressions.

 [1]: